QuickBooks Blog

 Most budgets are static and set for the company’s fiscal year, although you can create monthly budgets.
 You’ll want to periodically compare the actual results to the budgeted amounts to identify discrepancies and take corrective actions if necessary.

-Some companies use the budget in awarding performance-based compensation.
+note icon Some companies use the budget to award performance-based compensation.

 What is a forecast?